sridhar-sp/android-virtual-display/README.md

 ## Building

 This project uses Gradle Convention Plugins for build configuration.
-See the original README for build plugin details.
+Checkout [This blog](https://medium.com/@sridhar-sp/simplify-your-android-builds-a-guide-to-convention-plugins-b9fea8c5e117) for more details.